jamesplease/react-state-context/README.md

 ### Actions

-Actions are functions that you define where you can update the state using `setState`.
+Actions are functions that you define, and they are how you modify the state.
 If you have used Redux, then you can think of them as serving a similar role to action creators.

-An action is a function that returns new state.
+To update state, you can return a new value from your action.
 Let's take a look at an example action:

 ```js
 export function openModal() {